Distributed Empirical Risk Minimization With Differential Privacy: Introduction

 To tackle regularized learning problems, the alternating direction method of multipliers (ADMM) has been used to design distributed algorithms with DP \cite{zhang2016dynamic,zhang2018admm,zhang2018improving}.
 However, an explicit tradeoff analysis between privacy and utility was missing.
 The authors in \cite{xiao2021towards} investigated the privacy guarantee produced not only by random noise injection but also by \emph{mixup} \cite{zhang2018mixup}, i.e., a random convex combination of inputs.
 Approximate DP and advanced composition \cite{kairouz2015composition} were used to keep track of the cumulative privacy loss.
 The \mbox{privacy--utility} tradeoff in linearized ADMM and DGD were captured by the bound $\mathcal{O}\left({m}/{(\sqrt{n}\varepsilon)}\right)$.
-Recently, an asynchronous DGD method with DP was developed in \cite{xu2021dp}, which achieved a lower utility loss.
-The algorithm assumed that each local mini-batch is a subset of data instances uniformly sampled from the overall dataset without replacement, which appears to be restrictive in distributed settings.

-It is worthwhile to mention that other cryptographic techniques have also been used to design private distributed optimization algorithms, e.g, homomorphic encryption \cite{zhang2018admm} and secret sharing \cite{gade2018private}.
-In \cite{li2020privacy}, the authors considered the primal-dual method of multipliers (PDMM) and introduced a subspace perturbation strategy to the transmission of dual variables, for which a certain level of privacy characterized by mutual information is ensured under reasonable assumptions.
-Nevertheless, these methods do not enjoy some desired properties of DP such as postprocessing, that is, the privacy guarantee by the former typically is not resistant to privacy attacks based on auxiliary information.
+To summarize, existing private distributed optimization algorithms applied to Problem \eqref{OPT} typically require each node to make a gradient query to the local dataset at each time instant. {Since the sizes of local datasets are considerably smaller than that of the original dataset, local gradient queries have larger sensitivity parameters than that in centralized settings.
+Therefore, private distributed optimization paradigms in the literature typically employed a larger magnitude of noise to secure the same level of DP, and suffered from relatively low utility. {Recently, an asynchronous DGD method with DP was developed in \cite{xu2021dp}, which achieved a lower utility loss.
+The algorithm assumed that each local mini-batch is a subset of data instances uniformly sampled from the overall dataset without replacement, which appears to be restrictive in distributed settings.}